jooyung/joyWorks/MD/2012-Illustrated Csharp-4e-Daniel Solis.md

 ___
 #13.
 Delegates
 ##What Is a Delegate?
-You can think of a **delegate** as an object that holds one or methods.
+You can think of a **delegate** as an object that holds one or more methods.
 Normally, of course, you wouldn't think of "executing" an object, but a delegate is different from a typical object. **You can execute a delegate**, and when you do so, it executes the method or methods that it "holds."

 [W] on steroids (stĕr′oid′, stîr′-)
 - In a very large, enhanced, or exaggerated form: *"a weapon one observer had called an M16 on steroids" (Stephen Coonts).*